ternaustralia/geonadir-upload-cli/README.md

   - All path(s) must exist, otherwise error raised.

+  - Dataset name is processed as follows:

-  - Space in dataset name will be replaced by "_".
+    1. Space in dataset name replaced by "_".

-  - Illegal characters in dataset name will be removed.
-The legal chars include Latins, digits, "-" and "_".
+    2. Characters in dataset name removed except for Latins, digits, "-" and "_".

+    3. Trailing "_"s removed from both sides

 - `-cb, --created-before`: Only upload collections created before this timestamp.